JamieWilson2000/SpeedySumsMS2/README.md

     <br>
     - As issues being highlighted during user testing, I would include an option button wherein the user could disable the timer aspect and to disable the audio.
     <br>
-    - Whilst not actually a feature I would include within this version of the game I could see the potential to develop a "Speedy Spelling" game.
+    - Whilst not actually a feature I would include within this version of the game, I could see the potential to develop a "Speedy Spelling" game.
 This would retain the overall look of the game but instead of the user being confronted with sums the user would hear a word that he/she had to spell with blank lines in the easier levels indicating the number of letters expected and in the harder levels just a space to spell the word.

 # User Interaction